jkempf42/kube-volttron/cluster-config/README.md

 ## Installing and configuring the central and gateway base nodes with a Wireguard VPN.

-### Installing and configuring the Volttron Central central node cloud VM.
+### Installing and configuring the central node.

 The first step is to bring up a VM running Ubuntu 20.04 on your favorite cloud provider (I used Azure) to act as a server.
-K3s installation requirements are listed [here](https://rancher.com/docs/k3s/latest/en/installation/installation-requirements/), for example, for a server node that can support up to 100 agent
-(worker) nodes, a
-VM with 4 VCPUs and 8 GB RAM is recommended.
+A central node VM with 4 VCPUs and 8 GB RAM is recommended.
 After installing the VM, you should configure the network to open port 51820 for incoming traffic, since this is the port Wireguard uses by default, in addition to port 22 for `ssh` access Also, write down the public IP address assigned to the VM and reserve the address